What is a Novella? Understanding the Form (with Examples)

 Novellas often focus on one central conflict

 Most narratives are driven by a central conflict, experienced by characters the reader can root for.
-This on its own doesn’t make the novella any different from its counterparts.
+Of course, this is true when writing a story of any kind.
 However, in the novella, the main conflict is rarely accompanied by the many side plots one might find in novels.

 In the novella, the central conflict is often concise and sharp.
 The author is often very clear on what point they want to make and will do so either through a simple but effective plot or by exploring a central character.
 Rather than taking a wide approach to a general conflict, novellas tend to hone in on a specific question and dedicate every part of the novella to exploring possible answers.

 Chronicling the effects of corporate culture in an unnamed Japanese city, Oyamada’s novella follows three characters as they navigate a conglomerate workplace, ambiguously dubbed “The Factory”.

 As “The Factory'' slowly begins to establish a monopoly, it starts to swallow the everyday workers that make up its rank and file.
 Losing all sense of reality and blurring the boundaries between private and professional life, the workers also begin to notice strange creatures at the margins of their world.

 The novella provides an absurd but powerful commentary on the meaningless of modern life, where the concept of knowledge has decayed to the point where they can no longer question what is happening to them.

 The novella also offers an excellent format to explore a main character's mind and emotional universe.
 Unless the central conflict is the family unit or somehow involves many characters' points of view, a novella is often focused on a single protagonist.